Ominae/demo-repo/README.md

 This is my Demo site.
 Nothing special, just for training purposes.

-But let's see what where it goes.
+But let's see where it goes.